forgeutah/forge-website-hugo/content/english/events/_index.md

 #### Coming Soon

 We are working on a new calendar with all the tech events in Utah.
-If you want your user group or event to be included on the event calendar, email clint@theforge.tech
+If you want your user group or event to be included on the event calendar, email clint at theforge.tech